 Services sector is the biggest one in India and contributes more than half of Gross Value Added (GVA).
 As of 2016-17, 28.6 per cent of the Indian population was employed in this sector.
 The sector is a major contributor to the country’s FDI Inflows.
 In 2016-17, share of services sector in total FDI inflows was 60.7 per cent.
-FDI inflows to the sector during April 2000-December 2017 stood at US$ 64.097 billion.
+FDI inflows to the sector during April 2000-December 2017 stood at US$ 64.10 billion.
 Nikkei India Services Purchasing Managers’ Index (PMI) increased to 50.30 in March 2018 from 47.80 in February 2018.
 India’s services exports grew 17.03 per cent year-on-year to US$ 143.263 billion during April-December 2017.

 Services exports comprise a major part of the total exports of India.
 Net services exports from India stood at US$ 67.5 billion in 2016-17.
 Net services exports during April-December 2017 reached US$ 57.60 billion.
 Also, India is the export hub for software services.
 It has a 55 per cent share in the US$ 178 billion global sourcing market.

 Sub-sectors that are performing well in FY18 are:

 The Government introduced ‘Services Exports from India Scheme’ (SIES) aimed at promoting export of services from India by providing duty scrip credit for eligible exports.
 Under this scheme, a reward of 3 to 5 per cent of net foreign exchange earned is given for Mode 1 and Mode 2 services.
 In the mid-term review of Foreign Trade Policy 2015-20, SEIS incentives to notified services were increased by 2 per cent.

 Click here to Download File (Size: 1.27 MB )